mjc-school/MJC-School/stage #2/module #1 Modern Java/lesson #1. Functional way of Java/content.md

          System.out.println(min.get());
       }

-The second way is the <i>orElse()</i> method.
+The second way is the *orElse()* method.
 It allows you to define an alternative value that will be returned if the Optional doesn’t have any value:

       Optional<Integer> min = numbers.stream().min(Integer::compare);
       System.out.println(min.orElse(-1));

-Another way is the <i>orElseGet()</i> method.
+Another way is the *orElseGet()* method.
 It allows you to define a function that will return a default value:

       Optional<Integer> min = numbers.stream().min(Integer::compare);
       Random random = new Random();
       System.out.println(min.orElseGet(() -> random.nextInt(100)));

-Another method, <i>orElseThrow()</i>, allows you to throw an exception if the Optional does not contain a value:
+Another method, *orElseThrow()*, allows you to throw an exception if the Optional does not contain a value:

       System.out.println(min.orElseThrow(IllegalStateException::new));

-The <i>ifPresent()</i> method defines actions on the value in Optional, if the value is present:
+The *ifPresent()* method defines actions on the value in Optional, if the value is present:

       Optional<Integer> min = numbers.stream().min(Integer::compare);
       min.ifPresent(v -> System.out.println(v));

-The <i>ifPresentOrElse()</i> method allows you to define actions on the Optional's value if a value is present, and alternative logic in case the Optional's value is missing.
+The *ifPresentOrElse()* method allows you to define actions on the Optional's value if a value is present, and alternative logic in case the Optional's value is missing.

       Optional<Integer> min = numbers.stream().min(Integer::compare);
       min.ifPresentOrElse(